VedRaundal/Analog-Vlsi-Designs/README.md

 This repository contains a collection of **Analog VLSI circuit designs** implemented and simulated in **LTspice**.
 It includes fundamental building blocks, amplifiers, ADCs, regulators, and pixel circuits used in imaging and mixed-signal systems.

+In Digital VLSI there are 3 verilog codes for the modules which are used with the anlog circuits we see in this module.
+For more on this DIGITAL modules read the Readme in Digital Vlsi file.
 ## 📂 Repository Structure

 ```